 I am co-PI of the Wildlife and Conservation Economics Laboratory which also hosts the profiles of my team members.
 I am also associated with the Centre for Food, Resource and Environmental Economics.

-Frederik Noack, Economic Development & Cultural Change, forthcoming.
+Frederik Noack, Economic Development & Cultural Change, 2020.

 Frederik Noack & Ashley Larsen, Environmental Research Letters, 2019.